The Enemy Inside Your HomeDr. Erwin W. Lutzer | July 14, 2013

 I want you to visualize for a moment that you tuck your children into bed.
-You say your evening prayers with them and you say goodnight to them, and then you wake up in the morning and they’re gone.
+You say your evening prayers with them and you say goodnight to them.
+And then you wake up in the morning and they’re gone.
 An intruder came through the window or through an open door and stole your children.
-Well, of course, what you would do is you would call the police and immediately after that, you would organize neighborhood searches and all the rest to find your kids, and you would be desperate.
+Well, of course, what you would do is you would call the police and immediately after that, you would organize neighborhood searches and all the rest to find your kids.
+You would be desperate.

-Well, what if I were to say to you that inside your home there is a thief that is stealing the hearts of your children?
+Well, what if I were to say to you that inside your home there is a thief stealing the hearts of your children?
 So you wake up in the morning and the kids are there.
 You get them ready for school.
-You interact with them but their hearts already are worshipping other gods.
-That’s what happening, and oftentimes parents are accomplices to those other gods, and the child’s heart belongs somewhere else.
+You interact with them, but their hearts are already worshiping other gods.
+That’s what happening.
+And oftentimes parents are accomplices to those other gods, and the child’s heart belongs somewhere else.

-But I have to warn you that we are going right into Satan’s territory.
+But I have to warn you—we are going right into Satan’s territory.
 This is where he rules.
 This is where he says, “This dominion is mine.
 I own this.”
-And that’s why it’s so important for us to be prayerful, and the message that I am speaking today is for you but it’s also for me.
+And that’s why it’s so important for us to be prayerful.
+The message I am speaking today is for you but it’s also for me.
 Every one of us has been affected by this.
-I suppose of the thousands of people who are listening to this message and will listen to this message, there are probably only a few that have not been affected by the entertainment industry and the media that is out to steal our hearts, so we must listen carefully.
-And even though we have prayed before already in this meeting could we pray one more time, asking God for enlightenment and strength because we are speaking about a very formidable foe?
+I suppose of the thousands of people who are listening to this message and will listen to this message, there are probably only a few that have not been affected by the entertainment industry—the media that is out to steal our hearts—so we must listen carefully.
+And even though we have prayed before already in this meeting could we pray one more time, asking God for enlightenment and strength?
+Because we are speaking about a very formidable foe.
 Please join me as we pray.

-And so the question is what do we do?
-Remember this - that all of the entertainment industry is looking for addicts.
+And so the question is: What do we do?
+Remember this: All of the entertainment industry is looking for addicts.
 They want addicts.
-The gaming industry says, “We need addicts who are hooked on gambling because they are the ones that pay for these casinos.
+The gaming industry says, “We need addicts who are hooked on gambling because they’re the ones that pay for these casinos.
 They are the ones who really pay our bills.
 We need addicts.”
 The pornography industry says, “We need addicts.
 We need them in order to sustain our lifestyle and our great organization.”
-So Hefner’s organization is looking for your sons.
+So [Hugh] Hefner’s organization is looking for your sons.
 He is trolling the waters to see if he can hook your boy so that he can have another addict to help finance the empire.
 That’s where we are.

 Why is it that we don’t do something?
 There are a couple of reasons.
 First of all, it’s because parents themselves may be paralyzed.
-It’s personal paralysis, because you see if the parents themselves are intrigued and seduced by the entertainment industry at whatever level, it is very difficult for them to say to their children, “You shouldn’t do this.”
-I’m thinking of a man, for example, who subscribes to Sports Illustrated who said that when the swimsuit issue came out he noticed his 12-year old boy was very interested in the pictures.
-But how does he as a father tell the boy that he shouldn’t be looking at them when he does?
-That’s the question when people themselves are snared by the very thing that they’d like their children to not be a part of.
+It’s personal paralysis because, you see, if the parents themselves are intrigued and seduced by the entertainment industry at whatever level, it is very difficult for them to say to their children, “You shouldn’t do this.”
+I’m thinking of a man, for example, who subscribes to Sports Illustrated who said that when the swimsuit issue came out he noticed his twelve-year-old boy was very interested in the pictures.
+But how does he, as a father, tell the boy he shouldn’t be looking at them when he does?
+That’s the question when people themselves are snared by the very thing they’d like their children to not be a part of.

 And so you have personal paralysis.
-You also have another problem and that is denial.
-Somehow we know that this is huge.
-We know that we can hardly begin to attack it because it is so much a part of our lives and our children have bought into it so much but if we turn the other way maybe it will no longer be there.
+You also have another problem, and that is denial.
+Somehow we know this is huge.
+We know we can hardly begin to attack it because it is so much a part of our lives and our children have bought into it so much, but if we turn the other way, maybe it will no longer be there.
 And so what we do is we put our heads in the sand.

 And then there’s another reason.
 We don’t understand the nature of the spiritual conflict.
 We don’t understand that behind all these things, as the Bible says, there are principalities and powers and the spirit that now works in the children of disobedience.
 We don’t get that.